jeromerg/NCase/README.md

 Like a sorcerer, NCase calls twice the *Act and Asserts* exactly in the same way as `MoqTest1` and `MoqTest2` do!

 Why?
-Because the Arrange statements are located inside a definition of type `AllCombinations`: the `AllCombinations` definition groups together subsequent assignments of the same property and peforms the so called cartesian product between all groups.
+Because the Arrange statements are located inside a definition of type `AllCombinations`: the `AllCombinations` definition groups together subsequent assignments of the same property and performs the so called cartesian product between all groups.

 Finally the chain `set.Cases().Replay().ActAndAssert(...)` replays each test case and calls the *Act and Assert* statements.